You might have heard the term healthcare informatics before. But, do you know what healthcare informatics is?

 Do you want to know more?

 NIs get to blend their calling as nurses with their love of data.
 If you like advocacy, data, and have a passion for excellence in patient care, it might be time to make your move into healthcare informatics.
-Feel free to book a call with one of our Inquiry Support Specialists.
-They’re equipped to answer your questions and connect you with the information you need.
+Feel free to request more information here.